ppvasude/DiamondHacks/README.md

 You should be able to view the automatically triggered build in your [jenkins](http://192.168.33.100:8080/) by logging in using the *admin* user.

+## Report - Experiences and Learnings

+ - Jenkins Installation : First we set up the jenkins server on AWS, but then quickly realised that we need a compatible AWS image to set up the other following tasks.
+But this led to rework and wastage of time.
+So the learning here is do a complete analysis on all tasks and their compatibility issues before starting one.
+ - We spent a lot of time trying to reasearch on setting up builds using JenkinsFile.
+After we saw alternate options, we realised Jenkins-Job Builder was quicker and easier to set up so we went ahead with that.
+ - For the mocha test, we had to figure out compatible modules for headless tests.
+We also worked on setting up appropriate tests to test the api plus the static UI content.
+Main learning here was understanding the different dependencies and how crucial module versions are with each others compatibility.